Modelling the molecular world we live in, one system at a time

 Imagine being able to see our world at a molecular level.
 Wouldn’t that be amazing?
 But if we could, would it be useful?

 Most of traditional science is built on experiments and the results are explained using theoretical knowledge.
 Traditionally, drugs were discovered when people tried out new herbs or combinations of herbs and found that it made them feel better.
-As technology and science has progressed, traditional herbs have been purified to isolate and characterize the active substance.
-Sometimes, as in the case of Aspirin, the active substance has then been synthetically enhanced to increase the effect of the drug.
-Although drugs have been used for centuries, it doesn't mean that scientists know how they work.
+As technology and science have progressed, traditional herbs have been purified to isolate and characterize the active substance.
+Sometimes, as in the case of Aspirin, the active substance has then been synthetically enhanced to improve the effect of the drug or to reduce the side-effects.
+However, even when a drug has been used for centuries, the mechanism of the drug can still be unknown.
 Knowing that a drug works is not the same as knowing how it works.
-However, by using new technology, such as modern high-performance computers and physics-based theoretical models, we can make computer simulations that can be visualized to improve our understanding of the drugs - at the molecular level.